On the Generalization and Approximation Capacities of Neural Controlled Differential Equations: Supplementary proofs

 We now turn to $f_\theta(\mathbf{x}^D)$.
 Bounding the value of $z^D_1$ can be done by applying this lemma to the values of $z^D$ at points in $D$, since it is constant between those points.
 The proof leverages the discrete version of Gronwall's Lemma, stated in Lemma \ref{lemma:Gronwallsequemce}.
-One has
+We have that

 for all $k=1,\dots, K$.
 Now, since